tagspaces/documentation/docs/tutorials/s3-bucket-locations.md

 ## Step 2 - Set the CORS settings of the bucket

-This is an optional step, needed only if you want to access the bucket from [TagSpaces Enterprise](https://www.tagspaces.org/products/enterprise/) edition.
+This is an optional step, needed only if you want to access the bucket from the web version of TagSpaces.

 ![Create S3 bucket](/media/aws/aws-s3-cors.png)